neumino/neumino.github.io/movies.md

+### Gretel &amp; Hansel
+*Released on 2020-01-30, vote average 8*

+A long time ago in a distant fairy tale countryside, a young girl leads her little brother into a dark wood in desperate search of food and work, only to stumble upon a nexus of terrifying evil.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/6ZgkHjpUM8w?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

 ### The Last Full Measure
-*Released on 2020-01-23, vote average 8.7*
+*Released on 2020-01-23, vote average 8.1*

-THE LAST FULL MEASURE tells the true story of Vietnam War hero William H. Pitsenbarger , a U.S. Air Force Pararescuemen (also known as a PJ) medic who personally saved over sixty men.
+The Last Full Measure tells the true story of Vietnam War hero William H. Pitsenbarger , a U.S. Air Force Pararescuemen (also known as a PJ) medic who personally saved over sixty men.
 During a rescue mission on April 11, 1966, he was offered the chance to escape on the last helicopter out of a combat zone heavily under fire, but he stayed behind to save and defend the lives of his fellow soldiers of the U.S. Army&#39;s 1st Infantry Division, before making the ultimate sacrifice in the bloodiest battle of the war.

 <iframe id="player"
 	type="text/html"